DAyeni-Dev/dynamic-to-do-list-js/README.md

-# 📝 Dynamic To-Do List (JavaScript)
+#  Dynamic To-Do List (JavaScript)

 A simple and interactive To-Do List application built with **HTML, CSS, and JavaScript**.
-This app allows users to add, display, and remove tasks with persistent storage using **Local Storage** — ensuring your tasks stay saved even after refreshing the browser!
+This app enables users to add, display, and remove tasks with persistent storage using **Local Storage**, ensuring that their tasks remain saved even after refreshing the browser.

----

-## 📌 Features
+##  Features

-* ✅ Add new tasks to your list
+*  Add new tasks to your list
-* ✅ Remove individual tasks
+*  Remove individual tasks
-* ✅ Persistent storage with **Local Storage**
+*  Persistent storage with **Local Storage**
-* ✅ Tasks reload automatically on page refresh
+*  Tasks reload automatically on page refresh
-* ✅ Responsive and clean user interface
+*  Responsive and clean user interface

----

-## 🛠️ Technologies Used
+##  Technologies Used

 * **HTML5** – Structure of the app
 * **CSS3** – Styling and layout
 * **JavaScript (ES6)** – Dynamic interactions and Local Storage management

----

-## 📦 Future Improvements
+##  Future Improvements

 * Add task edit functionality
 * Add task categories or priority levels